eiskaltdcpp/eiskaltdcpp/README.md

 Currently we have active package maintainers for Debian and Ubuntu distros, for macOS and MS Windows.
 If you have suggestions about improving of packaging, just contact with them.

 If you want to prepare personal builds of EiskaltDC++ for MS Windows and macOS systems, it is very welcome!
 We may add links to them into our documentation.
-Becoming an official maintaner for these systems is more complicated, but also possible.
+Becoming an official maintainer for these systems is more complicated, but also possible.

 For other GNU/Linux and *BSD systems the situation is quite clear: just update packages (pkgbuilds, ebuild, etc.) in official repositories of your favorite distributions or make a Personal Package Archive (PPA) with them.
 We will add links to them into our documentation.